ben-razor/planet-xtax-evm/README.md

 * The level is the height of a slice of galaxies
 * Different networks or 3D configurations will be stored at different levels
-* Evmos Testnet is at Level 42 of the XtaX universe
+* Evmos Testnet is the first network
+* It occupies Level 42 of the XtaX universe

 ## Spacetime Structure